 Uranium Glass Saucer Value Guide

-Uranium glass saucers are prized by collectors for their distinct yellow-green hue and their signature fluorescent glow under ultraviolet light.
-Produced primarily between the mid-19th century and World War II, these pieces represent a unique era where uranium oxide was a standard coloring agent in fine tableware.
+Uranium glass saucers are highly sought-after collectibles prized for their distinct yellow-green hue and their ability to fluoresce bright green under ultraviolet light.
+Produced primarily between the mid-19th century and the mid-20th century, these pieces represent a unique era of glassmaking that utilized uranium oxide as a coloring agent before wartime restrictions limited its use.

 What Is Uranium Glass Saucer Worth?